CS196Illinois/lecture-notes-sp19/PythonBasics.md

 ```python
 my_number = 5
 ```
-Note that I do not have to specify that the `myNumber` is an `int` in python.
-This is because python employs dynamic typing for variables while java statically types variables.
-This means, that once defined, a variable in python can actually change types.
+Note that I do not have to specify that the `myNumber` is an `int` in Python.
+This is because Python employs dynamic typing for variables while Java statically types variables.
+This means, that once defined, a variable in Python can actually change types.
 For example, the following is an entirely valid bit of code
 ```python
 my_number = 5
 my_number = 'Hello'
 ```
-In java, this would throw an error, but in python, it is completely acceptable.
+In Java, this would throw an error, but in Python, it is completely acceptable.
 This ability to change the type of a variable may seem convenient, but it can become confusing at times where you lose track of types of your variables.
 Luckily, you can use the `type` method to determine the type of the variable.
 ```python
 type(my_number)
 ```
-While this may seem like a drastic change from java, python variables do share many features with their java counterpart such as scope.
+While this may seem like a drastic change from Java, Python variables do share many features with their Java counterpart such as scope.

 ## Data Structures
-In this class, we will primarily focus on two datastructures: lists and dictionaries.
+In this class, we will primarily focus on two data structures: lists and dictionaries.

 ### Lists
-Python lists work similar to arrays in java.
+Python lists work similar to arrays in Java.
 They can be defined as follows:
 ```python
 list_a = []
 list_b = [1,2,3]